dpaiton/dpaiton.github.io/_posts/2021-05-18-neuron-response-contours.md

 As I said before, we want to pick a cross section that is relevant for our neuron.
 To do this we define one of the two cross section axes as the neuron's _maximally exciting image (MEI)_, which is an image that was optimized to look like the feature in the world that is most interesting to the neuron.
-There are a lot of ways to find a neuron's MEI in neuroscience and in artificial neural network research, but for now let's leave asside how the image was produced and just assume it is representative of what the neuron likes most.
+There are a lot of ways to find a neuron's MEI in neuroscience and in artificial neural network research, but for now let's leave aside how the image was produced and just assume it is representative of what the neuron likes most.
-Going forward, we will represent the MEI with the symbol $$\Phi_{k}$$ (read: [phi](https://en.wikipedia.org/wiki/Phi), sounds like "fi" in "financial"), where the $$k$$ tells us it is the MEI for the $$k$$th neuron in our assembly.
+Going forward, we will represent the MEI with the symbol $$\Phi_{k}$$, where the $$k$$ tells us it is the MEI for the $$k$$th neuron in our assembly.
 For now the other axis can be any random perpendicular (i.e. _[orthogonal](https://en.wikipedia.org/wiki/Orthogonality)_) image, but we will choose more specific orthogonal images later.

 ![choosing-the-right-plane]